-Warren Buffett recently told CNBC that he doesn't think "there's any way to predict" what the market will do in the coming weeks or months.
-But he's confident in the long-term outlook.
+Warren Buffett doesn't think "there's any way to predict" what the market will do in the coming weeks or months.
+But he's confident in the long-term outlook, he told CNBC during the Covid-19 fueled sell-off in February.
 "I can come to a pretty firm conclusion that 20 or 30 years from now, American business — and probably all over the world — will be far better than it is now," Buffett said.

 When it comes to your retirement accounts, making some smart moves now, along with creating a plan for when the market gets bumpy, can help calm your nerves and set you up for success.

 Video by Courtney Stith

 If you're new to investing, getting started can feel daunting given recent market news.
 But now is actually a great time to begin investing, experts say.

 "The stock market is the only place where things go on sale and people run out of the store screaming," Ryan Detrick, chief market strategist at LPL Financial told Grow earlier this summer.
 "Use weakness as a buying opportunity."